Nancy D. Campbell

 Download Prof. Campbell's CV here

-Professor Nancy Campbell is a Professor in the Department of Science and Technology Studies in the School of Humanities, Arts and Social Sciences.
+Professor Nancy Campbell is a Professor and the Department Head of the Department of Science and Technology Studies (STS) in the School of Humanities, Arts and Social Sciences.

 Her research focuses on technology as related to healthcare, with recent work on the social significance of legal and illegal drugs to those who govern and use them, produce scientific knowledge about them, and seek to treat drug problems.

 “How have ideas about drugs and drug addiction changed over time?
 What do we know about drug addiction, and how do we know it?
 Why do we have the drug policies that we do?” said Campbell.
 “We consider some drugs to cause social problems, and others to solve them.
 Often we are talking about the same molecules—the differences lie in who uses them and how they do so.
 My research centers on scientific communities who make knowledge about drugs, and interactions between scientists, treatment providers, policymakers, and patient advocates.”

 Campbell is currently working on the history of overdose prevention; the ethics of LSD research in the US Public Health Service; and the fruitful convergence between neuroscience and addiction research.